 Bell-Boeing Joint Project Office, Amarillo, Texas, is being awarded a delivery order of about $34 million for the Block 20/C Upgrade to the CV-22 Training Devices, including the Cabin Operational Flight Trainer, Cabin Part Task Trainer, and the Wing Part Task Trainer.
 The Naval Air Systems Command, Patuxent River, Maryland, is the contracting activity.

-TCOM LP, Columbia, Maryland, is being awarded an approximate $10 million contract modification for hardware in support of phase three of the Persistent Ground Surveillance Systems (PGSS) for the Army.
-Hardware to be procured includes five 22M+ aerostat systems, six tether-up spares kits, and two line replaceable units/site spares to outfit and enhance the capabilities of the existing PGSS currently fielded.
+TCOM Limited Partnership, Columbia, Maryland, is being awarded an approximate $12 million contract modification for the procurement of hardware in support of Phase III of the Persistent Ground Surveillance Systems (PGSS) for the U.S. Army.
+Hardware to be provided includes three 28M+ aerostat systems and three site spares to outfit and enhance the capabilities of the existing PGSS currently fielded.
 The Naval Air Warfare Center Aircraft Division, Lakehurst, New Jersey, is the contracting activity.